FAQ Archives - Alex's Piano Service

 Microfiber cloths dust off the outside of the piano effectively.
 If you have a high-gloss piano, it is worth investing in Cory Super Gloss Polish, which can also be purchased at Starbird Piano in Portland or through me.
 Cleaning underneath the strings and cast iron plate of a grand piano is an involved process, generally taking hours.
 This is a service I provide; however, if it is something you are interested in doing yourself, or you are located outside my service area, consider purchasing piano cleaning tools:

-Spurlock Tool’s “Squeegee Type” Soundboard Cleaner is a very professional tool costing about $100, but will give you excellent and reliable results, without having to remove the lid of the piano.
-I especially recommend these tools if you have a venue or other location where cleaning is both important and routine.
+Spurlock Tool’s “Squeegee Type” Soundboard Cleaner is a very professional tool costing about $100.
+It will give you excellent and reliable results, without having to remove the lid of the piano.
+I especially recommend these tools if you have a venue or other location where cleaning is important and routine.

 Soundboard steels are inexpensive, but they are a labor-intensive option that will require removing the lid of the piano for convenient access.
 If you have patience, this is an inexpensive solution.